 At the end of 2014 the Dutch Central Bank confirmed BNG Bank's status as a 'promotional lender' within the framework of the liquidity coverage requirements under the CRR.
 This means that debt securities issued by BNG Bank qualify as level 1 assets for the calculation of the LCR.
 In 2014, many banks already considered BNG Bank's debt instruments to be securities with the highest liquidity standard, which caused the interest on the part of bank treasuries in BNG Banks' debt securities to rise, which in turn contributed to the favourable long-term funding rates BNG Bank was able to achieve in 2014.
-In April 2015, the ECB added BNG Bank to the list of institutions whose securities are eligible for the public sector purchase program.
+In April 2015, the ECB added BNG Bank to the list of institutions whose securities are eligible for the public sector purchase program, which is part of the ECB's QE programme.

-For both refinancing and lending purposes, BNG Bank raised €17.7 billion in long-term funding in 2015 compared to €14.9 billion in 2014 (2013: €15.0 billion).
-BNG Bank expects its long-term funding requirement for 2016 to be approximately €18.0 billion.
+For both refinancing and lending purposes, BNG Bank raised €4.9 billion in long-term funding in 2014 compared to €15.0 billion in 2013 (2012: €15.2 billion).
+BNG Bank expects its long-term funding requirement for 2015 to remain at a similar level as in 2014 (approximately €15.0 billion).